 Pursuant to this policy and the regulations of the Commissioner of Education, the Superintendent is directed to develop appropriate administrative regulations to ensure that students are:

-2. identified, as appropriate, as an ELL student with a disability;
+identified, as appropriate, as an ELL student with a disability;

-4. assured of access to appropriate instructional and support services, including guidance programs within the timeframes provided by Commissioner’s Regulations; and
+assured of access to appropriate instructional and support services, including guidance programs within the timeframes provided by Commissioner’s Regulations; and

-5. assured of having equal opportunities to participate in all school programs and extracurricular activities as non-ELL students.
+assured of having equal opportunities to participate in all school programs and extracurricular activities as non-ELL students.

-The Superintendent shall be responsible for ensuring that the Commissioner of Education is provided with a comprehensive plan that describes the district’s ELL program and includes all information specified in the Commissioner's Regulations, before the start of each school year.
+The Superintendent will be responsible for ensuring that the Commissioner of Education is provided with a comprehensive plan that describes the District’s ELL program and includes all information specified in the Commissioner's Regulations, before the start of each school year.
 The District will also provide assurances that the District is providing appropriate school-related information to the parents (or persons in parental relation) of ELL students in English and the language they best understand.

 The District will provide an orientation program annually for parents of newly enrolled ELL students.
-In addition, the District will meet individually with ELL parents at least once a year to discuss the goals of the ELL program, and their child’s language development (in both their native language and English), in addition to regular parent/teacher meetings.
+In addition, the District will meet individually with ELL parents at least once a year to discuss the goals of the ELL program and their child’s language development (in both their native language and English), in addition to regular parent/teacher meetings.

-In addition, the Superintendent shall ensure that all teachers employed in any Bilingual and/or English as a New Language program are properly certified in accordance with the
+In addition, the Superintendent will ensure that all teachers employed in any Bilingual and/or English as a New Language program are properly certified in accordance with the Commissioner's Regulations, and that all staff receive appropriate professional development on ELL students.

-Cross-ref: 4321, Programs for Students with Disabilities
+Cross-ref: 4321, Programs for Students with Disabilities Under IDEA and New York’s Education Law Article 89

 Ref: Education Law §3204